Moomins07/100-days-of-code/log-2.md

 **Today's Progress**: Continuing with Brad Traversy's JavaScript course to refresh my knowledge.

 **Thoughts:** I'm really enjoying Brad Traversy's course, been a big fan of his courses since I completed his TailwindCSS course.
 Today I mostly spent my time briefly going over more concepts and diving deeper into destructuring as I did not feel very confident with it.
 I also spent time looking into some 'under the hood' concepts again such as execution context, hoisting (specifically the difference between let and var) and the temporal dead zone.
 However, I would like to get back to developing projects again ASAP.

+### Day 40: February 16, 2023

+**Today's Progress**: Continuing with Brad Traversy's JavaScript course, I covered a few older areas and decided to have a go at some coding challenges, of which included objects and functions.

+**Thoughts:** Thankfully, I found myself feeling very confident with these challenges; I say thankfully as they are your typical 'intro' challenges to these particular JavaScript concepts.
+Although, it definitely didn't hurt to brush up on the concepts as I did in fact find myself a little stuck with arrow functions, forgetting the syntax, and also found myself unable to remember how to use an Immediately Invoked Function Expression (IIFE).
+The most notable challenge for me however, was definitely on destructuring, as it's something I'd like to understand and use more.
+Again, fortunately I did not have any struggles with the destructuring challenge and found that my solution was the same as the lecturers!